ERNIE HAGAR - IN MEMORIAM

 everybody who sent him e-mails and believe me, I did forward him a nice

 bunch !
 He used to tell me : 'You are now my connection to the rest

 of the world !'
 Ernie Hagar was like a member of the family ; he never

 failed to inquire about my wife and children in his messages.
+He had told me about his cancer way before he informed anybody else - including his own family.
 His humanity

 was as huge as his musical talent : to me, that's the ultimate compliment.